5M-CodeX/codex-sugartank/README.md

 ### Usage

 - Players walk to a vehicle and press K to sabotage the nearest vehicle.

-- Sabotaging a vehicle plays a gardening water animation on the player.

 - The engine of the sabotaged vehicle is damaged and will fail shortly.